dhairya13703/proshop-mern-deploy/README.md

 ### Env Variables

-Create a .env file in then root and add the following
+Create a .env file in backend folder and add the following

 ```
 NODE_ENV = development